30 Surprising Things That Affect Whether You May Get Cancer

 For decades it was prescribed regularly to older women to ease symptoms of menopause like hot flashes and decreased sexual desire.
 Today, experts say hormone replacement therapy is associated with a higher risk of breast, ovarian and endometrial cancer.

 The Remedy Rx: "Well-conducted studies have led many doctors to conclude that the risks of MHT often outweigh the benefits," says the American Cancer Society.
 But it has issued no guidelines about menopausal hormone therapy, stating that the decision should be up to a woman and her doctor after discussing the risks and benefits.
-And to live your happiest and healthiest life, don't miss these 30 Things Oncologists Do to Prevent Cancer.
+And to live your happiest and healthiest life, don't miss these 101 Unhealthiest Habits on the Planet.